-- I. Outside the 8m Arc - a.
+1. Outside the 8m Arc

+- a.
 (Ball) Award a free position on the spot of the foul.
 EXCEPTION: If the foul is below the goal line extended but within the CSA, then the free position is set up on the nearest dot. - b.
-(Offender) Place the offending player 4m behind. - c.
-(Others) All other players shall be 4m away from the free position.
+(Offender) The offender is not required to go 4 meters behind. - c.
+(Others) All other players shall be 4m away from the free position. - d.
+Self Start